whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 But it doesn't have to be this way.
 Individuals and whole nations are capable of incredible generosity when everyone stands for what's right, and nobody rules over anybody else.

-How have rulers trained conquered people not to have the personal strength to stand for what's right, instead tolerating endless exploitation, discrimination, pollution, and corruption?
-And how do healthy cultures train people instead to have that deep personal strength to stand for what's right at any cost?

-To explore deep spiritual training, join me in _Chapter 8: Why Is Shame So Common?_
+Selfishness and corruption are the same thing, and corruption is pervasive in every unhealthy culture.
+How come so few people stand in solidarity to confront the corruption and injustice in their unhealthy culture?
+To find out join me in _Chapter 8: Why Don't More People Stand Together?_

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Notice when you hold back out of fear**</div>
 <div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear -- fear of losing friends, angering a spouse, losing their job, or getting punished.
 To cultivate your strength so you can stand for what's right, it helps to notice when you feel afraid and when you hold back out of fear.<br/><br/>Think of a time when you felt an urge to do a good deed or speak out or stand up for someone else, but you held back.
 What were you afraid of?
 Are you proud of your choice?
 If not, how could you find the bravery in yourself to show up differently in the future?</div></div>